ValbertoFeitosa/monte-carlo-aggregate-claims-r/README.md

 ## Results

-*Simulation results, figures and statistical analyses will be presented here.*

----

-## Results

 The Monte Carlo simulation produced **10,000 independent realizations** of the aggregate insurance loss under the Compound Poisson Collective Risk Model.

 The empirical estimates obtained from the simulation showed excellent agreement with the theoretical moments of the aggregate loss distribution.